Maaarcocr/lucchetto/Readme.md

 ```

 as you can see, the main thread is not blocked anymore, and the rust function is still running in the background.

-## Safety concerns

-Passing any magnus struct like `Value`, `RString`, `RArray` is not safe, because the ruby VM can run while you are using them.
-This means that you can't use them in a `without_gvl` function, as they may be modified or
-worse garbage collected while you are using them.

-Just pass primitive types like `i32`, `String`, `Vec`, etc. and you'll be fine.

-I'll try to figure out how to make this more safe in the future, but for now this is the only way to do it.